antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [1.6] Where appropriate, APIs **SHOULD** use best practice for solving common problems

-APIs **SHOULD NOT** 'reinvent the wheel'.
-The types of APIs BAS will commonly create will not be unique.
+Our APIs **SHOULD NOT** "reinvent the wheel".
+The types of API BAS will commonly create will not be unique.
 They therefore don't require unique functionality or solutions to common problems.

-Using a common solution can utilise prior or community knowledge, reducing implementation and support costs.
-Existing tooling, frameworks can be easily applied, increasing interoperability and looser coupling between different solutions.
+Using a common solution can:

+* Utilise prior knowledge of developers or of the community, reducing implementation and support costs
+* Utilise existing tooling and frameworks, increasing interoperability and reducing development time
+* Utilise prior knowledge of end users decreasing the effort to learn and start using our APIs

 For example, content negotiation for determining response data types is a solved problem.
-Rolling our solution would take time, not cover all edge cases and would require all support to be provided by us.
-Using the *standard* solution means we benefit from the experience of others and more people are able to provide support (e.g. StackOverflow etc.).
+Rolling our solution would take significant time, not cover all edge cases and would require all support to be provided by us.
+Using the *common* solution means we benefit from:

+* A proven technique with millions of hours of use in production environments [1]
+* The experience of others in the form of blog posts on optimal implementations, faster development cycles and security exploit detection/patching through larger pools of developer effort and support for common problems  (e.g. Stack Overflow etc.)
+* Support within other tools and services allowing our APIs to be more easily consumed, including by end users

-A distinction **SHOULD** be made between *best* practice, which **SHOULD** be followed, and *common* practice, which might not be "a good idea".
+A distinction should be made between *best* practice, which **SHOULD** be followed, and *common* practice, which may not be "a good idea".
 Examples of *common* practice which are justifiable to avoid include:

-* Solutions which break or misuse standards.
+* Solutions which break or misuse standards
-* Solutions which not sufficiently secure, in situations where a more secure alternative exists, or for sensitive information, where any solution exists.
+* Solutions which not sufficiently secure, in situations where a more secure alternative exists, or, for sensitive information, where any solution exists.
-* Solutions which are "hacks" or "lazy" approaches, where a "proper" approach is available, or rely on "quirks" or "side effects" to achieve their purpose.
+* Solutions which are "hacks" or "lazy" approaches, where a "proper" approach is available, or that rely on "quirks" or "side effects" to function.

-These approaches, especially the latter ""quirk"" kind, are typically not sustainable as their behaviour could change at any time, often without warning.
+These approaches, especially the latter "quirk" kind, are typically not sustainable as their behaviour could change at any time, often without warning.
 The results of this could, at best, break the approach used, or at worst, alter the result of the approach.
 This could unexpectedly introduce new security flaws or expose information presumed to be safe.

 A good example of a *common* practice solution is [JSONP](http://en.wikipedia.org/wiki/JSONP), which is essentially a hack compared to the *best* practice solution, [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

+[1] More likely billions or trillions of man hours.

 Sources: